 The item or item variation you chose is not in stock.
 By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 6 months.

 The blade is hand-ground from 51crv4 / 6150 steel, heat-treated to 50-52 HrC.
-The fuller extends into the rather wide tang.
-The edges are thin to minimise weight without altering the cross-section too much, but the tip is thickened for some safety during thrusts.
+The fuller extends into a rather wide tang.
+The edges are thin to minimize weight without altering the cross-section, as well as to offer experience of a weapon handling close to a sharp blade.

-The midportion of the cross is squished into the fuller to help it lock in place.
-One version is somewhat pointy, while the other has a wider end.
+The midportion of the wide cross is connected to the fuller to help lock it in place.